Dispepsi

 Dispepsi is the eighth album by the American experimental plunderphonics band Negativland.
 It was released on July 29, 1997, by Seeland Records, Negativland's record label.
 It is structured as a statement against the major soft drink companies and contains many samples of advertisements from the industry.
 Particularly, the collage album focuses on Pepsi adverts.

 History

 The album was an attack on the highly competitive soft drink companies Coca-Cola and Pepsi.
 The title is a variation of dyspepsia, which is synonymous with indigestion.
 The word "Dispepsi" deliberately does not appear anywhere on the album artwork, but a telephone number was set up to provide the proper title.
 It is scrambled into anagrams including "Pedissip" and "Ideppiss", as the band originally believed they would be sued for trademark infringement if the actual title was shown.
 Once Pepsi lawyers indicated that they had no intention of suing Negativland, they began referring to it by its actual title.
-However, on the front artwork, the actual album title could be un-scrambled by reading the red letters in order of their decreasing size, starting with the largest, D, and ending with the smallest, I.
+However, on the front artwork (based on the flag of South Korea), the actual album title could be un-scrambled by reading the red letters in order of their decreasing size, starting with the largest, D, and ending with the smallest, I.